ui/stamps-api-docs/source/activity_api.rst

 Variable            Description
 =================== ==================
 actitivities        Activity list.
-                    Contains id, number of people and other details. error_messages      Errors encountered when parsing data (if any)
+                    Contains id, :ref:`activity type <Activity Type>` and other details.
+                    Object may vary depending on the activity type. error_messages      Errors encountered when parsing data (if any)
 =================== ==================